 Tax treatment for options is diverse, including simple and complex trades on securities vs. Section 1256 contracts.

 Options cover the gamut of tax treatment.
-They are a derivative of their underlying instrument and generally have the same tax treatment.
+They are a derivative of their underlying instrument and sometimes have the same tax treatment.
 For example, equity options are a derivative of the underlying equity, and both are taxed as securities.

 Equity options are securities, and they include:

 - stock options